-CONTINUING EDUCATION AND COMMUNITY SERVICE PROGRAMS
+CONTINUING EDUCATION

-The Continuing Education and Community Service programs at Morton College are designed to make available to the community a wide variety of courses and short seminars to help participants meet professional, civic, personal development and career goals.
-These courses focus on developing skills valuable to the workplace and enriching use of leisure time.
-Morton College offers Continuing Education and Community Service courses to provide community members with opportunities for life-long learning.
-Courses are designed to reflect the educational, vocational, civic, recreational, and cultural interests and needs of the community.
+The Continuing Education program at Morton College is designed to make available to the community courses and short seminars to help participants meet professional and career goals.
+The offerings focus on developing skills valuable to the workplace and are designed to reflect the vocational needs of the community.